Becoming A Client

 HERE'S AN EXCERPT FROM THE ARTICLE:

 “Fee-based on assets: The asset-based fee model is set as a percentage of a client portfolio.
-If you had a $500,000 portfolio with an annual 1% fee, each year $5,000 is deducted from your account for advice and execution.
+If you had a $500,000 portfolio with an annual 1.0% fee, each year $5,000 is deducted from your account for advice and execution.
 The charge is transparent, so clients see this figure in writing.
-They write a cheque or have fees deducted from portfolio cash balances.
+Clients will have fees deducted from portfolio cash balances.
 Product costs are separated.
 Individual stock and bond transactions are covered by the advisory fee, but ETFs retain their product cost (they can’t be stripped out).
 Mutual funds used are ‘F-Class’ with compensation stripped out.
 A commission-model version of a fund may have a 2.5% MER, but clones in a class designed for asset-based accounts may have an MER of just 1.5%.
 This means no payment from the product manufacturers goes to the adviser or firm, reducing potential conflicts of interest and raising transparency.
 This may or may not lower costs.
 This advice model has increased tremendously in popularity over the last 10 years.

 A focus on fee reduction is important, all other things being equal, but all other things are not equal.
 The end goal of fee reduction is greater financial well-being.
 That may be measured primarily by potential portfolio size.
 But greater financial well-being encompasses more than that.
 It includes security today as well as tomorrow.
 The degree of assistance a consumer requires must be factored into the analysis of which advice model works best for an individual.
 For some investors, opting for the lowest fees may be a costly mistake.”